Trajeglish: Traffic Modeling as Next-Token Prediction: Introduction

 \section{Introduction}

 In the short term, self-driving vehicles will be deployed on roadways that are largely populated by human drivers.
 For these early self-driving vehicles to share the road safely, it is imperative that they become fluent in the ways people interpret and respond to motion.
 A failure on the part of a self-driving vehicle to predict the intentions of people can lead to overconfident or overly cautious planning.
-A failure on the part of a self-driving vehicle to communicate to people its own intentions can endanger other roadusers by surprising them with uncommon maneuvers.
+A failure on the part of a self-driving vehicle to communicate to people its own intentions can endanger other road users by surprising them with uncommon maneuvers.

-In this work, we propose an autoregressive model of the motion of roadusers that can be used to simulate how humans might react if a self-driving system were to choose a given sequence of actions.
+In this work, we propose an autoregressive model of the motion of road users that can be used to simulate how humans might react if a self-driving system were to choose a given sequence of actions.
 At test time, as visualized in Fig.~\ref{fig:inpout}, the model functions as a policy, outputting a categorical distribution over the set of possible states an agent might move to at each timestep.
 Iteratively sampling actions from the model results in diverse, scene-consistent multi-agent rollouts of arbitrary length.
-We call our approach ``Trajeglish'' due to the fact that we model multi-agent trajectories as a sequence of discrete tokens, similar to the representation used in language modeling, and to make an analogy between how roadusers use vehicle motion to communicate and how people use verbal languages, like English, to communicate.
+We call our approach Trajeglish (``tra-JEG-lish'') due to the fact that we model multi-agent \textit{traje}ctories as a sequence of discrete tokens, similar to the representation used in language modeling, and to make an analogy between how road users use vehicle motion to communicate and how people use verbal languages, like En\textit{glish}, to communicate.

 A selection of samples from our model is visualized in Fig.~\ref{fig:teaser}.
 When generating these samples, the model is prompted with only the initial position and heading of the agents, in contrast to prior work that generally requires at least one second of historical motion to begin sampling.
 Our model generates diverse outcomes for each scenario, while maintaining the scene-consistency of the trajectories.
 We encourage readers to consult our \href{https://research.nvidia.com/labs/toronto-ai/trajeglish/}{project page} for videos of scenarios sampled from our model in full control and partial control settings, as well as longer rollouts of length 20 seconds.